boystown.org

 Audibility, Perception and Cognition Laboratory

-Our lab facilities include multiple double-walled, sound-treated audiometric test booths.
+The Audibility, Perception and Cognition Laboratory facilities include multiple double-walled, sound-treated audiometric test booths.
 These booths are equipped with audiometers, immittance equipment and hearing aid verification systems.
 Listening environments are simulated through multiple speaker arrays controlled via MATLAB and Max custom software programs.

 Our Studies